DDMAL/ISMIR2020/tutorials.md

 **Lynn Root** is a Staff Engineer at Spotify and resident FOSS evangelist.
 She is a seasoned speaker on building and maintaining distributed systems, and maintains Spotify's audio processing framework.
 Lynn is a global leader of diversity in the Python community, and the former Vice Chair of the Python Software Foundation Board of Directors.
 When her hands are not on a keyboard, they are usually holding a bass guitar.

+**Dan Simon** is a Senior Data Engineer at Spotify, where he’s contributed to a number of efforts including music recommendations and personalized playlists, experimentation infrastructure, and audio processing frameworks.
+He has a B.S. in Computer Science from Stevens Institute of Technology.

+**Shireen Kheradpey** is a Machine Learning Infrastructure Engineer at Spotify where she works on audio processing tools.
+She holds a BS degree from Boston University where she dual majored in Biomedical Engineering and Mechanical Engineering.
+Currently streaming the Hamilton soundtrack on Spotify.

 ## Tutorial 2 (T2A / T2B)

 <div class="tutorial-subtitle">